nborrego/poppy-sdk-legs/README.md

 + The servos in the Wizard operate on a 0&deg; to 360&deg; system.

 + The middle and right pane of Dynamixel Wizard are interactable and allow you to change some values if you so desire.
-This can be unclear when first starting to use the Wizard.
+We found this to be unclear when first starting to use the Wizard.
 When interacting with a servo in joint mode, the red line is the goal position of the servo, while the green line is the actual position of the servo.
 The backing grey "circle" is the allowed limits on the angles of the servo.
 These angle limits can be changed, you will see them listed in the middle pane of the Wizard.
 It may prove useful to set angle limits so that you can more readily see where the servo can be, but be warned that they can also be misleading based to how the actual physical system works.

 + The servos ***will not*** cross the 360&deg; -> 0&deg; boundary and vice versus.
 This means that a servo trying to go from a postion of 26&deg; to 354&deg; ***will not*** take the short path by crossing 0&deg;.
 This can cause erratic behavior in the physical system if you are not careful with the initial positioning of servos when the system is built.
 It is important to make sure that the servos will never cross this boundary on their desired swinging path.

-+ When the torque on a joint servo is **on**, the servo is locked and cannot free swing.
++ When the torque on a joint servo is **on**, the servo is locked and cannot freely swing.
 Click the torque **off** will alow the servo to freely swing.
 This can be controlled by code which will be covered.

++ There are alarms at the bottom of the Wizard which can alert you to issues that the motors may be having.
+The most important one is the "overload" alarm.
+If this is red and counting up then the servo will no longer respond to commands and power **must** be disconnected and reconnected to reset the motor.

 ### 2. Controlling Servos with Python
 This project uses the [pypot.dynamixel library](https://github.com/poppy-project/pypot) to control the Dynamixel servos.